-Justice William Douglas' dissent chastised both the majority and the journalists, the former for failing to adequately protect journalists and the latter for seeking only a qualified privilege.58 Justice Douglas argued that journalists should have an absolute privilege against government subpoenas to protect their constitutionally guaranteed role in informing the public.59
+Justice William Douglas' dissent chastised both the majority and the journalists, the former for failing to adequately protect journalists and the latter for seeking only a qualified privilege.
+Justice Douglas argued that journalists should have an absolute privilege against government subpoenas to protect their constitutionally guaranteed role in informing the public.

 Justice Potter Stewart, who as an appellate judge had written the Second Circuit opinion in 1958 that denied Marie Torre protection from disclosing her source, wrote a dissent in Branzburg joined by Justices William Brennan and Thurgood Marshall that, arguably, was the most important opinion in the case.
 Justice Stewart criticized the majority's "crabbed view" of the First Amendment and expressed concern about the damage the decision would do to the free flow of information.
 He wrote that it was logical for reporters to need to maintain confidential relationships with sources in order to do their jobs effectively.
 However, unlike Justice Douglas, he did not see the need for an absolute privilege.
 Instead he advocated for a qualified privilege that would allow journalists to protect their sources' identities unless the government could clearly and convincingly show that the information it sought was critically important to its investigation, that the information was relevant to the investigation, and that the information could not be obtained elsewhere.
-Here the source of the protection of the second could not be obtained elsewhere.

-This so-called "Stewart three-part test" became the standard many federal courts used in deciding subsequent cases because, as odd as it may seem, most federal circuit courts of appeal determined that Branzburg either endorsed or allowed a First Amendment privilege in situations other than valid grand jury subpoenas.63 A few circuits even extended the privilege to
+This so-called "Stewart three-part test" became the standard many federal courts used in deciding subsequent cases because, as odd as it may seem, most federal circuit courts of appeal determined that Branzburg either endorsed or allowed a First Amendment privilege in situations other than valid grand jury subpoenas.
+A few circuits even extended the privilege to